Understanding your adoption rights is important because it gives you that much more control over your adoption process.

 First, you have a right to continued support.
 The adoption journey doesn’t end with placement.
 It sticks around, in one way or another, for the rest of your life.
 While some agencies may not guarantee lifelong support, we believe you have a right to the support and counseling you need to move forward after adoption.

-Additionally, most adoptions are at least semi-open.
+Additionally, most adoptions today are open.
 This means there is a lasting connection with your child and the adoptive parents.
 When you create an adoption plan, you decide what this relationship will be like.
 While many open adoption agreements are not legally enforceable, you do have the opportunity in open adoption to see the type of relationship you agreed upon fulfilled.

 Adoption rights can be complicated.
 Decisions often come down to a case-by-case basis.
 Are you interested in learning more about your specific adoption rights?
-You can contact us today to be connected with an adoption professional.
+Contact us today to get connected with an adoption professional.